 Moving on from this topic, in this article we will discuss digital communication and digital modulation techniques and how they are used to transport non-continuous signals such as binary or serial data.

 Example of analogue communication

 An example of an analogue communication system is a typical AM or FM radio broadcast.
 The microphone converts the voice into a continuously varying electrical signal.
-This signal is amplified and passed to the modulator where it is superimposed onto a radio frequency carrier.
+This signal is amplified and passed to the modulator where it modulates a radio frequency carrier.
 For this Frequency Modulation (FM) or Amplitude modulation (AM) is used.
-The modulated radio frequency signal is amplified and delivered to the station antenna for transmission.
+The modulated radio frequency signal is amplified and delivered to the station antenna for wireless transmission using radio waves.